Cold Agglutinin Disease (CAD) Samples

 and bilirubin levels and a decrease in haptoglobin levels. - A physical examination that can detect hepatosplenomegaly.

-- Direct Coombs test or antiglobulin that can detect the presence of autoantibodies immunoglobulin M (IgM) or cold agglutinins or the complement proteins that are attached to the surface of the RBCs.
+- Direct Coombs test or antiglobulin detects the presence of autoantibodies immunoglobulin M (IgM).

 Treatment of Cold Agglutinin Disease (CAD)